Matt Colville: Game design and writing

-Colville stated that in 1997, he "started out in the tabletop industry working on the Dune CCG & RPG" before he joined Pandemic Studios where he "worked as a designer and then Lead Writer for [the video games] Mercenaries 1 & 2".
+Colville first worked for Last Unicorn Games.
+He stated that in 1997, he "started out in the tabletop industry working on the Dune CCG & RPG" before he joined Pandemic Studios where he "worked as a designer and then Lead Writer for [the video games] Mercenaries 1 & 2".
 Colville was then the lead writer for the video game Evolve (2015) when he worked for developer Turtle Rock Studios.
 In 2024, Tyler Chancey of TechRaptor commented that "Colville's influence in the TTRPG space cannot be understated", noting that Colville has contributed to "the CODA System Star Trek RPG, the (now-discontinued) Arcadia magazine, and multiple supplements for D&D 3e".

 He self-published the fantasy novels Priest (2011) and its sequel Thief (2014).
 In 2017, Colville started co-writing with Matt Mercer on the Critical Role comics line, Critical Role: Vox Machina Origins, for Dark Horse Comics.
 A hardcover collection of the first six issues was released in May 2018; the trade paperback was then released in October 2019.
 In 2024, he contributed a vignette in the book Fifty Years of Dungeons & Dragons.